Stillpoint-Software/hyperbee.json/README.md

 | `value()`  | Accesses the value of a key in the current object.     | `$.store.book[?(@.price.value() < 10)]`

-You can extend the supported funtion set by registering your own custom functions.
+You can extend the supported function set by registering your own functions.

 #### Example: `JsonNode` Path Function